 The FM Towns and CD-ROM versions feature a graphic inventory with icons instead of words that would later be used in the Special Edition of the game.

 The 1st thing you’ll notice when playing (apart from the graphics and the excellent music) is the tongue-in-cheek humour.
-From puns to anagrams to physical humour, The Secret of Monkey Island is widely famous for his irreverent comedy.
-And using a sea pirates theme, somehow makes it more funny (and no, this isn’t a parody of Sid Meier’s Pirates, although I understand the confusion since both games were inspired by the Pirates of the Caribbean park ride).
+From puns to anagrams to physical humour, The Secret of Monkey Island is widely famous for its irreverent comedy.
+And using a sea pirates theme, somehow makes it funnier (and no, this isn’t a parody of Sid Meier’s Pirates, although I understand the confusion since both games were inspired by the Pirates of the Caribbean park ride).

 The puzzles can be slightly tricky (especially the ones involving puns) but with some trial and error, you shouldn’t have much trouble solving them because it’s impossible to get stuck in any situation where you can’t backtrack for a necessary object to progress.

-Everytime you start a new act, you should already have some of the objects needed while the rest are located in that specific act.
-Which brings us to next thing you’ll notice: there’s also virtually no game over!
-And apart from a very specific situation (in which you’ll have to actively pursuit it in order to happen), it’s impossible to kill Guybrush.
+Every time you start a new act, you should already have some of the objects needed while the rest are located in that specific act.
+This brings us to the next thing you’ll notice: there’s also virtually no game over!
+And apart from a very specific situation (in which you’ll have to actively pursuit it to happen), it’s impossible to kill Guybrush.

-Ron Gilbert (the game’s main designer) said that he wanted The Secret of Monkey Island to be more focused on the story, characters and exploration than in the gameplay or the puzzles.
-And although this practice was originally introduced in Loom, it become a common feature in most Lucasarts’ graphic adventures.
+Ron Gilbert (the game’s main designer) said that he wanted The Secret of Monkey Island to be more focused on the story, characters and exploration than on the gameplay or the puzzles.
+And although this practice was originally introduced in Loom, it becomes a common feature in most Lucasarts’ graphic adventures.